marloncori/rust_codes/README.md

     2) "Rust Web Programming" (by Maxwell Flitton);
     3) "Rust Programming By Example" (by Guillaume Gomez, Antoni Boucher);
     4) "Programming Rust" (by Jim Blandy and Jason Orendorff);
-    5) "Creative Projects for Rust Programmers" (by Carlon Milanesi)
+    5) "Creative Projects for Rust Programmers" (by Carlo Milanesi)